-Our newest report shows how organizations can align their operations with the UN Sustainable Development Goal 12 (SDG 12) in a way that lowers costs, generates additional revenues, and opens the doors to new markets.
+Our newest report shows how organizations can align their business with the UN Sustainable Development Goal 12 (SDG 12) in a way that lowers costs, generates additional revenues, and opens the doors to new markets.

 The first issue focuses on Goal 12: Responsible consumption and production and stresses how organizations can become more sustainable by adopting innovative technology.
 To view the full report, download the report below.

 Understanding SDG 12